 August 31, 2021

 This book features case studies of ten individuals with acquired neurological disorders.
-These disorders have implications for speech, language, and communication but have not been the focus of research to date in speech-language pathology.
+These disorders have implications for speech, language, and communication, but to date they have not been the focus of research in speech-language pathology.
 Chapters present a brief medical overview of each ...